vanhoangkha/Networking-fundamentals/Day40_DHCP.md

 DHCP RELAY

-- Some Mạng engineers might choose to configure each Router to act as the DHCP SERVER for its connected LANS
+- Some Network engineers might choose to configure each Router to act as the DHCP SERVER for its connected LANS
 - However, large enterprises often choose to use a CENTRALIZED DHCP SERVER
 - If the SERVER is centralized, it won’t receive the DHCP CLIENTS’ Broadcast DHCP messages
 - To FIX this, you can configure a Router to act as a DHCP RELAY AGENT